 How To Make a B2B Website: A Guide

-In extensive detail we talk about B2B websites, the difference between B2B and B2C websites, and the qualities of a good B2B website
+a comprehensive guide on how to make a B2B website, the differences between B2B and B2C websites, and the qualities of a good B2B website

 A B2B website is a constant, neverending pitch.
 For a lot of execs, that’s the stuff of nightmares.
 But how do you calm the jitters and show up to this hellscape without sweat stains on your nice white shirt?
 Or how do you get there with a bedhead and wearing an old sweatshirt, and still blow everyone away?
 We’ll show you how.

 Slack — immediately we get an offer to try it and see the products’ interface.
 All the benefits are explained in detail on separate pages, without complicating things.
 The design is colorful but nonobtrusive.

 If a customer-oriented website is a storefront, a B2B website is an office.
 It might have beanbag chairs and a ping-pong table, but it’s still a place for people to get work done.
 There isn’t as much of a need for bells and whistles in presentation, both in design and in content.

 And in B2B, you need to be ultra-focused on solving problems (of business).
 A B2C website aims at the audience, a whole segment of people: they might know their age group, their education level, their preferences.
 But it still needs to be inclusive to a large group of people.
 A B2B website needs to aim at particular companies.
 It can’t be for everyone, it’s hard to even target both small businesses and large corporations.
 They have different goals and usually require different products.
 You need to keep your sights right on target.